NetSparkleUpdater/NetSparkle/README.md

 ### NuGet has lots of packages when I search for "NetSparkle", which one do I use?

-`NetSparkleUpdater.NetSparkle` is the right package (once 2.0 is released) if you want the library with no built-in UI.
+`NetSparkleUpdater.SparkleUpdater` is the right package if you want the library with no built-in UI.
 Otherwise, use `NetSparkleUpdater.UI.{YourChoiceOfUI}`, which will give you a built-in UI and the core library.
 You might also find the core library called `NetSparkle.New` (which will be deprecated upon release of 2.0).
-Previous to 2.0, the UI libraries reference `NetSparkle.New`.
+Previous to 2.0, the UI libraries reference `NetSparkle.New`, which is now deprecated.

 ### Must I put all my release versions into a single app cast file?